rameshjothimani/FeedbackManagement/README.md

 # FeedbackManagement

+The screenshots of the application is available at https://github.com/rameshjothimani/FeedbackManagement/blob/master/Customer%20Feedback%20Management%20_%20Scenarios_Screens.doc

 Story 1: As any user, I want to be able to send feedback via an online form, so that my opinion is taken into account.
 Acceptance criteria:
 When accessing the page, a form with 3 fields appears: Name (optional), Email address (optional), Message